chtwilfer/AzureStack-ASDK/README.md

-# AzureStack-SingleNode with ASDK in ADFS MOde
+ck-SingleNode with ASDK in ADFS MOde
 Installation on a Azure Virtual Machine (E16s v3)

 This repository is for the automatic deployment of a virtual machine (E16s v3) in Azure.
 Also installed are various Festures.
 ASDK is downloaded, some files and folders are stored locally on C: \.
-Then start the installation of AzureStack (nested Virtualization) ....
+Then start the installation of AzureStack ....

 # Step 1:
 Das Powershellscript "Deploy_Azure_Virtual_Machine.ps1" erstellt automatisch unter Angabe von diversen Paramtern eine virtuelle Maschine in der Größe E16 v3.